-Source: 1980 State Census

-Since marriage and family are critical components in social development, society should take a keen interest in how quality enterest if relationships are created and maintained.
-Policy makers and administrators should listen closely to sound advice offered by those with expertise in this area -- social scientists and happily married couples.
-Psychologists say that the most common predictors of a good marriage include whether or not Martin Cangle. a couple has good communication, the ability to resolve conflict, personality compatibility, realistic expectations, and an agreement on religious values.[32]
-In a recent survey of happily married couples who had passed their 20th anniversary, husbands and wives agreed that six factors contributed to the success of their marriages: commitment to the institution of marriage, loyalty to their spouse; strong moral values; desire to have children and raise them well; good sexual relations; and faith in God or I by the is tere some other spiritual commitment.
+Source: 1980 State Census Since marriage and family are critical components in social development, society should take a keen interest in how quality industrial relationships are created and maintained.
+Policy makers and administrators are should listen closely to sound advice offered by those with expertise in this structurant area -- social scientists and happily married couples.
+Psychologists say that the most common predictors of a good marriage include whether or not have a couple has good communication, the ability to resolve conflict, personality compatibility, realistic expectations, and an agreement on religious values.[32]
+In a recent survey of happily married couples who had passed their 20th anniversary, husbands and wives agreed that six factors contributed to the success of their marriages; commitment to the institution of marriage, loyalty to their spouse; strong moral values; desire to have children and raise them well; good sexual relations; and faith in God or some other spiritual commitment.

-The workgroup has discovered that reliable information on the status of marriage and divorce in California is difficult to obtain, Sound public Recommendate policy concerning marriage and divorce cannot be developed and implemented without accurate information.
+The workgroup has discovered that reliable information on the status of marriage and divorce in California is difficult to obtain.
+Sound public purpose policy concerning marriage and divorce cannot be developed and implemented without accurate information.
 Recognizing the need for ongoing research in this area, the Legislature has authorized, but not mandated, the State Department of Health Services to perform the following functions:[33]